im-lakshyaveerturna/WeatherX/README.md

 * This project was primarily a learning exercise aimed at enhancing my Flutter and Dart skills.
 Consequently, the code may not represent the best possible implementation of the app.
+* Any suggestions regarding the appearance or funtionality of the application will be much appreciated.
 ##
 [Licensed by MIT](https://github.com/im-lakshyaveerturna/WeatherX/blob/main/LICENSE)